 Keep in mind, your tank-type water heater stores more than forty gallons of water in your attic, garage, or utility closet.
 If water heater problems, like leaks are ignored, the water in your tank could end up in your living room, bedroom, or kitchen.
 Flood damage caused by broken pipes and water heaters is the number one claim against homeowner’s insurance policies every year.

 After more than forty years in business, Nick’s Plumbing and Air Conditioning Services can install your new tank-type or tankless water heater the same day.
 Nick’s licensed and experienced plumbing technicians have been installing Houston’s water heaters since 1979.
-Call today for a free estimate or free second opinion about your cost of replacing a water heater in Houston.
+Call today for a cost evaluation or second opinion about your cost of replacing a water heater in Houston.